GYG-be/gyg-be.github.io/_posts/2015-09-23-Consensus.markdown

 ---
 layout: post
-title:  "It looks like we might have consensus!"
+title:  "It looks like we might have CONSENSUS!"
 date:   2015-09-23 8:30:00
 categories: algorithms social leadership
 ---